-I’ve always been a very analytical, logical person who’s shied away from serious emotional and spiritual growth.
-I stopped identifying with religion as a teenager, and—as much as I hated myself for it—I looked down on overly-emotional “feelers.”
+I’d always been a very analytical, logical person who had shied away from serious emotional and spiritual growth.
+I had stopped identifying with religion as a teenager, and—as much as I hated myself for it—I had looked down on overly-emotional “feelers.”

-I knew I wasn't truly happy, and a few years ago I decided to take a hard look at my life and do something about it.
+I knew I wasn't truly happy, and several years ago I decided to take a hard look at my life and do something about it.

 Transforming my life

-I settled down in Portland and I tried everything from meetups, to church, to speed dating, to hanging out with hippies in a yurt in the forest.
+I settled down in Portland and I tried everything from meetups, to church, to speed dating, to partner dancing, to practicing authentic relating and mindfulness in a yurt in the forest.

 Most of all, I found communities that I really resonated with, and I finally found my people.
 I felt like I belonged, and that was incredible after so long feeling lonely.